skydoves/MethodScope/README.md

 ```
 After build the project, `MyClass_MyScope`, `MyClass_HisScope`, `MyClass_YourScope` classes will be auto-generated.

-### Scoping with return type and parameters
+### Scoping with a return type and parameters
 Methods that have a return type and parameters can be scoped method.<br>
-But the base method's return type and parameters are must be the same as the scoped method's one.
+The base method's return type and parameters are must be the same as the scoped method's one.
 ```java
 @MyScope
 abstract public class MyClass {